jsheaven/perf/README.md

 fibonacci(size)
 ```

 You will probably never encounter algorithms using a space complexity of O(Xⁿ) in standard software engineering.
-It can be encountered when using Turing machines and the arithmetic model of computation, but this is extremely hard to implement using a JavaScript example, and beyond the scope of this article.
+It can be encountered when using Turing machines and the arithmetic model of computation, but this is extremely hard to implement using a JavaScript example, and beyond the scope of this project.
 Suffice to say, if O(Xⁿ) space complexity is ever encountered, it’s likely that something has gone horribly, horribly wrong.

 <h4 align="center">O(n!): Factorial Complexity</h4>